-You can use the New Gradebook posting policies in your couse to manage assignment grade visibility for students.
+You can use posting policies in Gradebook to manage assignment grade visibility for students.
 Posted grades are visible to students in your course.
 Hidden grades are visible to you in the course gradebook, but students cannot see them.

 Note: It is recommended that you set course and assignment posting policies before entering grades.